-A course designed by a student and a professor that addresses some particular area of interest in the area of theology or that addresses a particular need in the student's academic program in theology.
+THST - 7650 Guided Research and Student-Initiated Study A course designed by a student and a professor that addresses some particular area of interest in the area of theology or that addresses a particular need in the student's academic program in theology.
 PREREQUISITE: THST 5120.
 REPEAT: May be repeated.

-A course that addresses a particular theological issue otherwise not covered in the curriculum.
+1-3 hrs.
+7910 Seminar A course that addresses a particular theological issue otherwise not covered in the curriculum.
 It will be conducted as a collegial discussion not as a lecture-based course.
 PREREQUISITE: THST 5120.

-This course allows for preparation of a thesis under the guidance of department faculty.
-NOTE: Library approval required prior to completion of thesis.
+3 hrs.
+7950 Thesis This course allows for preparation of a thesis under the guidance of department faculty. note: Library approval required prior to completion of thesis.
 PREREQUISITE: THST 5900.
 GRADE: S/U registration.
 OFFERED: On demand.

-Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
-CONSENT: Approval required.
+2 hrs.
+7955 Thesis Continuation Students who have not completed their thesis within the semester in which they enrolled but carry their work forward into another semester must register for this 1-hour course.
+CONSENT: Approval 1 hr.

+required.
 PREREQUISITE: THST 7950.
 REPEAT: May be repeated once.
 GRADE: S/U registration.